 An "Exit Interview" survey has been informally conducted in recent years to some of our graduating graduate students.
-We plan to expand this assessment tool to all graduate students that are leaving our program.
+A Exit Interview was created for formalize this procedure and distributed recently.
+There is insufficient data at this point to include in this report.